gary-archer/oauth.mobilesample.ios/README.md

 ## Further Information

-* Further architecture details are described starting in the [iOS Code Sample Overview](https://authguidance.com/2020/02/22/ios-code-sample-overview/) blog post.
+* Further architecture details are described starting in the [iOS Code Sample Overview](https://authguidance.com/2020/02/22/ios-code-sample-overview/) blog post
 * See the [Non Functional Behaviour](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior/) page for a summary of overall qualities